How To Properly Quit Your Job

 In addition, former bosses and colleagues are great people to have in your professional network.
 You never know when a past professional connection could help you score a new job in the future.

-It's a good chance to again express gratitude for the opportunity to work at the company.
+It's a good idea to again express gratitude for the opportunity to work at the company.

 Leave on good terms with as many people as possible.